-Shaare Emeth’s new Justice at the Center initiative is a congregation-based model of community organizing that aims to address the root causes of injustice.
+Shaare Emeth’s Justice at the Center initiative is a congregation-based model of community organizing that aims to address the root causes of injustice.
 It begins with relationship-building within our Shaare Emeth community.
 In this first phase of the initiative members sit face-to-face in house meetings listening to one another’s stories about the challenges we face, the injustices we see in our community, and our desire to work toward change.
 These stories are the building blocks of this initiative as they will help us determine which social justice issue we will tackle first.
-Our goal is to listen to the stories of 500 Shaare Emeth members over the next two months and we are well on our way to meeting that goal.
+We have completed our Justice at the Center House Meetings.
+Thank you to everyone who volunteered to host a meeting and thank you to all who attended.

 Justice in the Jewish Tradition

 When we look around at the world as it is, we know that this is not the world as it ought to be.
 There is pain, despair, poverty, injustice and brokenness.
 As Jews, we are called upon to partner with God in fostering justice and repairing the world in all the places that we can.
 Our texts call upon us to care for the stranger, the orphan and the widow – traditionally the most vulnerable members of a society, the ones who have the fewest resources and opportunities.
 We can offer this kind of care through acts of direct service, which are important as they allow us to provide help to others in an immediate way.
 Congregation Shaare Emeth is proud of our many direct service opportunities that we offer to our members.